enewe101/cluster-func/README.md

 want write your iterable that way, see **How work is divided** for other options.

 ## How work is divided
-Work is divided by assuming that the arguments iterator will yield the same arguments in the same order during each subjob.
+By default, work is divided by assuming that the arguments iterator will yield the same arguments in the same order during each subjob.
 Each subjob can then execute the target function only on those arguments assigned to it.

 For example, if there were 10 subjobs, subjob 7 would run arguments 7, 17, 27,
 ... etc.  For ease of explanation, we'll call that subset "bin 7".